-The $1/n^{k-1}$ scaling ensures that the Hamiltonian is extensive, meaning the total energy grows linearly with system size $n$ in the thermodynamic limit ($n \to \infty$).
+The scaling $1/n^{k-1}$ ensures extensivity: the total energy scales linearly with the system size $n$ as $n \to \infty$.
 When $r=2$, the system reduces to the conventional $q$-state Potts model with only pairwise interactions.
 At $r=2$ and $q=2$, we recover the conventional mean-field Ising model with all-to-all couplings.